The 2019 D2C Market Outlook: Full Speed Ahead

 The D2C Explosion by the Numbers

 Direct-to-consumer brands have been successfully piggy-backing off the ongoing digital revolution in the retail sector at large, with digital sales for consumer packaged goods erupting to drive growth of more than 350 percent since 2013.
-Analysts expect those sales to hit $36 billion through 2018.
+Analysts expect those sales to hit $36 billion this year.
 With so many D2C brands finding success with consumer and home goods, we think this is a great sign for the sector.

 Similar bellwether statistics are scattered across the retail landscape:

 - 33 percent of buyers say they prefer to order direct from a manufacturer

 - Online sales of consumer packaged goods (a key selling avenue for D2C brands) are expected to boom from 1 percent to 10 percent of total sector sales by 2022

 - D2C brands are expected to overtake department stores and “other retailers” in total retail market share within 10 years

 - Gillette has lost 16 percent of its share in the razor market since 2010, much of that to Dollar Shave Club, a D2C brand so successful it’s since been bought by Unilever